The Color of Being Heard: After Aunt Viv

 BLC: I love this question.
 I think Ocean Vuong’s Night Sky with Exit Wounds would be my choice.
 I think there is a lot of tension with intimacy and identity in both pieces that I think are bound together through their intimacies with romantic partners and family lineages.
 I also would probably read Night Sky with Exit Wounds to about anything, if I’m being honest.
 It is one of those books that fundamentally changed the way I act and react to the world.
 Prince’s music did the same to a few times, once when I first heard him, and again in high school years when I was first exploring my sexuality and also coming to terms with my racial identity and all of its ambiguities and fluidities.

-BrandonLee Cruz is a Queer Afro-Latinx Muslim poet from Hartford, Connecticut.
-He is currently an undergraduate English Major at Kenyon College.
-His work has appeared in The Atlantic, Hika, and Blue Minaret.
-Find him at brandonleepoetry.tumblr.com.
+Juniper Cruz is a Queer Afro-Latinx Muslim poet from Hartford, Connecticut.
+She is currently an undergraduate English Major at Kenyon College.
+Her work has appeared in The Atlantic, Hika, and Blue Minaret.